faker-js/faker/docs/guide/usage.md

 Faker provides a `simpleFaker` that can be used to generate data that are not based on any locales like numbers and strings.
 Also **helpers** like `arrayElement` or `multiple` are available.

-This is useful if you just want to generate e.g. `uuid`s for your production environment, but don't want to initiate/load a full Faker instance, which would include locale data.
+This is useful if you just want to generate e.g. `uuid`s for your test environment, but don't want/need to initiate/load a full Faker instance, which would include at least 500KB of locale data.

 ```ts
 import { simpleFaker } from '@faker-js/faker';